*As of 6/3/20.

 What is the City doing?

-Dallas County Health and Human Services, Denton County Public Health, and Collin County Health Care Services are responsible for case investigation, follow-up with persons under monitoring, reporting to the state and control orders.
+The Dallas, Denton, and Collin County health departments are responsible for case investigation, follow-up with persons under monitoring, and reporting cases to cities, the state, and the public.For more FAQs, click here.

 Did you know?
 The City of Carrollton resides in three counties: Dallas County, Denton County, and a small portion of Collin County.
 Each county is subject to its own health orders, recommendations, and restrictions in addition to state and national mandates, guidelines, and recommendations.